 Here’s everything you should consider when planning backpacking food for a group:

 - Size and Weight Constraints: The food and cooking gear need to take up as little space and weigh as little as possible to optimize what you can carry.
 Saving a few ounces off your carrying weight can make a big difference in how your back and legs feel!
 Dehydrated or freeze-dried options are best.
-Otherwise, opt for shelf-stable packable meals that need only hot water to cook versus prolonged cooking/simmering to save fuel.
-If purchasing grocery store food, look for simmer times of 10 minutes or less.
+If you buy regular grocery store food, pick meals that are shelf-stable, easy to pack, and require only hot water to cook (e.g., couscous, oats, instant rice).
+This saves fuel and time.
+Look for foods that cook in 10 minutes or less.

-- Estimate your average calories and portion sizes: You will need to eat more food than usual to account for burning the additional calories from backpacking —plan for 2,500–4,000 calories per person per day, depending on hiking intensity, age, and weight.
+- Estimate your average calorie intake and portion sizes: You will need to eat more than usual to account for the additional calories burned while backpacking.
+Plan for 2,500–4,000 calories per person per day, depending on hiking intensity, age, and weight.

-- Customizable mixes: Packing grains, vegetarian sauce mixes, and single-serve jerky allow individuals to customize, making meals more enjoyable.
-For instance, a vegan rice and bean mix can be a base for burritos, and optional add-ins may include powdered cheese mix for those who want cheese, hot sauce packets for those who like spice, and jerky for the meat eaters.
-You can use the same idea with pasta, a sauce mix, tortilla pizza, stir fry, rice bowls, stews, etc.
+- Customizable mixes: Packing grains, vegetarian sauce mixes, and single-serve jerky allow individuals to customize their meals, making them more enjoyable.
+For instance, a vegan rice and bean mix can serve as a base for burritos, with optional add-ins including powdered cheese mix for those who want cheese, hot sauce packets for those who like spice, and jerky for meat eaters.
+You can use the same idea with pasta, sauce mixes, tortilla pizzas, stir-fries, rice bowls, stews, etc.

 Know Your Group